bluegreen-labs/ecmwfr/cran-comments.md

-## New release v2.0.3
+## New release v2.0.4

 Dear CRAN team,

-Small update on the verbose feedback when a transfer is not dealt with internally.
-The file name with path is used where it should only be the file referenced.

-This update addresses this issue.
+This small update fixes an edge case in the RStudio Addin for conversion of ECMWF python to R queries.
+Mention of the keyword `dataset` was filtered properly only to select the first instance, not allowing multiple selections which as cause for an error.
 No further changes were made.
-Given the final migration to the new API at ECMWF you may expect many more small bug fixes as the API is poorly documented.

-Stats on code coverage and test routines remain the same as per previous v2.0.1 release.
+Stats on code coverage and test routines remain the same as per previous v2.0.3 release.

 Kind regards,
 Koen Hufkens